 Dividends.
-Subject to the express terms of any outstanding Preferred Stock, dividends may be paid in cash or otherwise with respect to the holders of our Class A Common Stock out of the assets of the Company legally available therefor, upon the terms, and subject to the limitations, as the Board of Directors may determine.
-Holders of Class B Common Stock have no dividend rights until such time as their shares have been converted into Class A Common Stock.
+Subject to the express terms of any outstanding Preferred Stock, dividends may be paid in cash or otherwise with respect to the holders of our Common Stock out of the assets of the Company legally available therefor, upon the terms, and subject to the limitations, as the Board of Directors may determine.

 Voting Rights.
-Holders of Class A Common Stock are entitled to one (1) vote per share in voting or consenting to the election of directors and for all other corporate purposes for which they are entitled to vote.
+Holders of Common Stock are entitled to one (1) vote per share in voting or consenting to the election of directors and for all other corporate purposes for which they are entitled to vote.

 Liquidation Rights.
-Subject to the express terms of any outstanding Preferred Stock, in the event of a Liquidation of the Corporation, the holders of Class A Common Stock shall be entitled to share in the distribution of any remaining assets available for distribution to the holders of Class A Common Stock ratably in proportion to the total number of shares of Class A Common Stock then issued and outstanding.
+Subject to the express terms of any outstanding Preferred Stock, in the event of a Liquidation of the Corporation, the holders of Common Stock shall be entitled to share in the distribution of any remaining assets available for distribution to the holders of Common Stock ratably in proportion to the total number of shares of Common Stock then issued and outstanding.